purpleKestrel/operOn.and.On/README.md

 *Work in progress*

-rules:
-1. same strand
-2. serially located
-	- overlap of less than 500
-3. no fight club

-1. features in an operon must be co-oriented.
+1. Features in an operon must be co-oriented.
 	- co oriented would mean that the features are on the same strand (+ or -)
-2. features must be found serially.
+2. Features must be found serially.
 	- serially means that the number of bases between features should not exceed 500 bases (*note* we will examine the threshold of bases and how it impacts the output)